 Gunnar Will is a Senior Project Manager for adelphi’s energy and energy efficiency campaigns.
 For the political scientist, climate protection is a shared task for which business, politics and society must work together.
 In his projects, he particularly supports clients from the political arena in shaping participatory processes and moderates the exchange between various actors.

-Gunnar Will has several years of work experience in the energy and environment sector, as well as in international trade.
-His prior work experience has included managing and overseeing national and international projects for ministries and private clients in the field of energy efficiency and renewable energies.
-He is well versed in developing communication strategies for energy efficiency campaigns as well as stakeholder involvement in Germany and is an experienced moderator of workshops, specialist events and network engagements.
-In addition to a wide network of contacts in business, politics and other associations, he possesses a comprehensive set of expertise in the field of energy efficiency and consulting, with a focus on small and medium-sized enterprises.
+Gunnar has several years of work experience in the energy and environment sector, as well as in international trade.
+His prior work experience included managing and overseeing national and international projects for ministries and private clients in the field of energy efficiency and renewable energies.
+In addition to a broad network of contacts in business, politics and associations, he has in-depth knowledge of energy efficiency, energy (foreign) policy, campaigns and participation and stakeholder processes for the environmental and sustainability sector.

 During his master's degree in Political Science and Journalism at the Johannes Gutenberg University in Mainz, Gunnar focused on political communications and the performance of democratic systems.
 His studies were funded by a scholarship from the Friedrich-Ebert-Stiftung.